el-mike/restrict/README.md

 2. Set your IDE to use golangci-lint ([instructions](https://golangci-lint.run/usage/integrations/))
 3. Run `git config core.hooksPath .githooks` to wire up project's git hooks

+Please note that test suite uses external library [testify](github.com/stretchr/testify), and minimal version of Go required to run the test suite is **1.17**.

 ### Conventions

 This repository follows [ConventionalCommits](https://www.conventionalcommits.org/en/v1.0.0/) specification for creating commit messages.
 There is `prepare-commit-msg` hook set up to ensure following those rules.
 Branch names should also reflect the type of work it contains - one of following should be used: